-- Negotiations for all outstanding offers will continue. - Design will continue on the two parcels in Segment 3 on design hold with the hope of finalizing design. - Staff will continue to work with PG&E and Central Concrete as design progresses. - Design will continue on the five new parcels identified.
+- Negotiations for all outstanding offers will continue. - Design will continue on the two parcels in Segment 3 on design hold with the hope of finalizing design. - Continue to work with PG&E and Central Concrete as design progresses. - Continue to assist Title Co. to close existing parcels in escrow. - Continue to oversee legal efforts for parcels in condemnation.